Broadcasting Video to Facebook Live – Pages vs. Groups vs. Events

 Conversations Behind The Mic – 1st Edition

-"Conversations Behind The Mic" - The #1 Best Selling Book on Amazon by Raven Glover is available for PRE-ORDER now for only $0.99!!
-Along with the announcement of the book, which contains over 40 Radio/TV talk show host producers/performers at the top of their game, Raven is holding a Radio/TV Global Summit hosting all of the contributors inside the pages of the book with 40 candid (not canned) interviews that don't "Get You In..." but rather "Let You In..." behind the scenes; behind the mic.
+"Conversations Behind The Mic" - The #1 Best Selling Book on Amazon co-authored by Raven Glover along with "Your's Truly" (that's ME!) is available now for only $1.99!!
+(FREE for Kindle UNLIMITED subscribers!)
+The book contains over 40 Radio/TV talk show host producers/performers at the top of their game.
+Even though the Radio/TV Global Summit was a SMASH SUCCESS, but you can still get these incredible 40 candid (not canned) interviews that don't "Get You In..." but rather "Let You In..." behind the scenes; behind the mic.

 Interview with Pakistani Entrepreneur and World Citizen - Rehan Allahwala